 GeneCards Summary for TAB2 Gene

 TAB2 (TGF-Beta Activated Kinase 1/MAP3K7 Binding Protein 2) is a Protein Coding gene.
 Diseases associated with TAB2 include Congenital Heart Defects, Nonsyndromic, 2 and Left Ventricular Outflow Tract Obstruction.
-Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Toll-Like receptor Signaling Pathways and Activated TLR4 signalling and Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways.
+Among its related pathways are Toll-Like receptor Signaling Pathways and Activated TLR4 signalling and Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways.
 GO annotations related to this gene include K63-linked polyubiquitin binding.
 An important paralog of this gene is TAB3.